/

 Salesforce enforces a 100,000 daily API request limit for Enterprise Edition orgs plus 1,000 additional requests per user license.
 The system also caps Bulk API to 15,000 batches per day, with individual API requests limited to 600,000 milliseconds (10 minutes).

-Hit these limits?
-You'll face blocked requests with HTTP 403 status and REQUEST_LIMIT_EXCEEDED error until usage drops.
+Exceeding these limits results in blocked requests with HTTP 403 status and REQUEST_LIMIT_EXCEEDED error until usage drops.
 Stacksync's managed bi-directional sync bypasses these headaches entirely, giving you real-time CRM data in databases and connected systems without quota management or complex retry logic.

 Salesforce API rate limits